 Get exclusive member benefits & effect social change.
 Join Today

-The vagina is the passage from the cervix to the vulva.
-Pain or discomfort in the vagina is often the result of a medical or psychological issue.
-Early treatment and intervention can help a patient get pain relief.
+In females, the vagina is the passage from the cervix to the vulva.
+Pain or discomfort in your vagina is often the result of a medical or psychological issue.
+Early treatment and intervention may help you find relief and lower your risk of complications.

-Vaginal pain can also stem from psychological conditions, such as a history of physical or sexual abuse.
+Vaginal pain can also stem from psychological conditions, such as a history of sexual abuse.

 Women of all ages can experience vaginal pain.